 What is Oat Milk?

-Oat milk is literally ‘milked oats.’
-Oats soaked in water, then blended and squeezed through cheesecloth.
-Commercially sold oat milks often contain fillers and gums, yet a simple oat milk recipe can be achieved without these extras.
-Many people like this alternative plant based milk because it is gluten, nut, and dairy free.
+Many people like this alternative plant-based milk because it is gluten, nut and dairy-free.
 This provides an option for those suffering from many common allergies.
-Not all oat milks are certified gluten-free, so make sure to look for this label when purchasing.
+Not all brands are certified gluten-free, so make sure to look for this label when purchasing.

 - Lower cholesterol levels: A study conducted by the US National Library of Medicine showed this result through the regular consumption of oat milk for 5 weeks.

 - Reduced greenhouse gas emissions: not only does oat milk promote human health, it also promotes environmental health.
-It takes up hundreds fewer square miles to produce than dairy milk, and uses 1/8th of the water consumption used in the production of almond milk.
+It takes hundreds fewer square miles to produce than dairy milk, and uses 1/8th of the water consumption used in the production of almond milk.

-- Fortified with B vitamins: most commercially available oat milk is fortified (as are other dairy and non-dairy milk products).
+- Fortified with B vitamins: most commercially available milk is fortified (as are other dairy and non-dairy milk products).
 Oat milk specifically is loaded with B vitamins, which helps the body stay energized, and also promotes heart health.

 Ingredients

-- 1 cup steel-cut oats
+- 1 cup steel-cut oats or whichever kind you prefer

 - 3 cups water + enough water to soak oats

-- 1 tablespoon coconut oil (optional)
+- 1 tbsp coconut oil optional

-- 2 tablespoons maple syrup (optional)
+- 2 tbsp maple syrup optional

-- 1/2 teaspoon vanilla extract (optional)
+- ½ tsp vanilla extract optional

-- Pinch of sea salt
+- Pinch sea salt optional

 Instructions

-1. Soak steel-cut oats in bowl of water (just enough water to completely cover the oats) for 20 minutes prior to blending.
+- Soak steel-cut oats in bowl of water (just enough water to completely cover the oats) for 20 minutes prior to blending.
 Drain excess water.

-3. Strain through a nut milk bag or cheesecloth into a wide glass bowl.
+- Strain through a nut milk bag or cheesecloth into a wide glass bowl.

-4. Discard pulp from bag or cheesecloth.
+- Discard pulp from bag or cheesecloth.

-5. Rinse the blender and pour the milk back into the blender from the bowl.
+- Rinse the blender and pour the milk back into the blender from the bowl.

-6. Add the coconut oil, maple syrup, and vanilla (if using), and salt.
+- Add the coconut oil, maple syrup, and vanilla (if using), and salt.
 Blend for 10 seconds.

 What do you recommend as an alternative to coconut oil?
 I’m sensitive to coconut but I can see how adding an oil will be beneficial in the recipe.